 Divorces involving children are more common than they’ve ever been.
-One of the many by-products of divorces involving children is that one of the parents has to pay monthly child support.
+One of the many by-products of divorces involving children is that one of the parents may have to pay monthly child support.
 Depending on your financial situation, you may be unable to afford your child support payments or simply think they’re unfairly high.
 If you fall into this boat and need help reducing your child support payments, a family lawyer can help.

 How Can a Family Lawyer Help Me Decrease My Child Support Payments?